Prismic CMS

 "isBroken": false

-component from @prismicio/react
+}Use the PrismicLink component from @prismicio/react to render links:

 import { PrismicLink } from '@prismicio/react'